 The Middleby Corporation is a global leader in the foodservice equipment industry.
 The Company develops, manufactures, markets and services a broad line of equipment used for commercial food cooking, preparation and processing.
-The Company's leading brands include Blodgett®, Blodgett Combi®, Blodgett Range®, Bloomfield, CTX®, Carter Hoffmann, Holman, Houno®, Jade Range, Lang®, MagiKitch'n®, Middleby Marshall®, MP Equipment, Pitco Frialator®, Southbend®, Star®, Nu-Vu®, Alkar®, RapidPak®, Toastmaster®, and Wells.
-Middleby's international subsidiary, Middleby Worldwide, is a leading exporter and distributor of foodservice and Middleby Philippines Corporation, is a leading supplier of specialty equipment in Asian markets.
+The Company's leading equipment brands serving the commercial foodservice industry include Blodgett®, Blodgett Combi®, Blodgett Range®, Bloomfield®, CTX®, Carter Hoffmann®, frifri, Giga, Holman®, Houno®, Jade®, Lang®, MagiKitch'n®, Middleby Marshall®, Nu-Vu, Pitco Frialator®, Southbend®, Star®, Toastmaster®, Turbochef® and Wells®.
+The Company's leading brands serving the food processing industry include, Alkar®, RapidPak®, and MP Equipment®.
+Middleby's international subsidiary, Middleby Worldwide, is a leading exporter and distributor of commercial foodservice equipment.
+The Middleby Corporation was recognized by Business Week as one of the Fastest 50 Hot Growth Companies in 2007 and 2008, by Crain's Chicago Business as one of the Fastest 50 Growth Companies in 2007 and 2008.